L1-An/YuSeriesDocs/src/plugins/yuseries/YuIllustration/unlocker/PickupMythicItem.md

 - Type: `string`
 - Default: `none`
-- Description: The id of the Zaphkiel item.
+- Description: The id of the mythic item.

 @tab Condition